 Future Careers In The Fashion Sphere

-The fashion industry is subject to change just like any other industry.
+The fashion industry's subject to change just like any other industry.
 As we evolve as a society and everything begins to shift to technology so does every aspect of our lives, aspects that we often forget about.

 The first one is a 3D Printing Engineer.
 As you may know 3D printing has made great advances in the medical field as well as in architecture but the use of 3D printing in fashion could also be very revolutionary.
 Like mentioned in BOF “The adoption of 3D printing, however, would make manufacturing quicker, easier and cheaper, lowering the barrier to entry for emerging designers across the globe.”
 3D printing has already been used by a few fashion brands like Iris Van Herpen and Adidas, soon enough other brands will begin to try it.

 Another very interesting future career in fashion goes by the title Consumer Psychologist.
-As BOF refers to them “fashion psychologist” they “apply psychological theories to what we wear, understanding that our clothing choices impact not only our own emotions, but also those of the people we interact with.”
-Because fashion has become more than something we wear for protection and it is a form of expression, understanding human behavior will become a key factor in brand decision making in the future.
+As BOF refers to them as “fashion psychologist,” they “apply psychological theories to what we wear, understanding that our clothing choices impact not only our own emotions, but also those of the people we interact with.”
+Because fashion has become more than something we wear for protection and it's a form of expression, understanding human behavior will become a key factor in brand decision making in the future.

 “Basic statistics are not cutting it anymore, every year millions of dollars worth of clothes end up in landfills due to lack of research and fashion trend predictions not being accurate.”

 Data Scientist will also be very important in the future of fashion, if they aren’t already.
 Basic statistics are not cutting it anymore, every year millions of dollars worth of clothes end up in landfills due to lack of research and fashion trend predictions not being accurate.
 “Today, thousands of of data scientist work at both fashion startups and well established companies, using statistical machine learning and other quantitative methods to gain data-driven insight consumer behavior.”